Test Prep Insight is reader-supported. When you buy through links on our site, we may earn an affiliate commission. Learn more

-And on that point, to refresh, Princeton Review employs a team of rotating subject matter experts rather than one generalist (see Kaplan, again).
+In addition, Princeton Review employs a team of rotating subject matter experts rather than one generalist.
 I don’t always mind a generalist, as some can be very good if they’ve been teaching to the exam for years, but having specialists is always a bonus.
 I had 4 instructors across my class time and liked all of them.

 Supplemental DAT Study Resources